Skip to main content

 Secured data sharing

+Snowflake provides the secure sharing option within the same region with strong security.
 Unravel leverages the Snowflake data sharing with secure data sharing option for data transfer over shared connections outside the Virtual Private Cloud (VPC) or through private links.
 This involves employing a serverless/warehouse task to independently replicate metadata from the schema in the customer Snowflake account, allowing you to share metadata directly with the Unravel Snowflake account in the same region.
 The data is polled and shared every 1 hour by default.
 The polling can be configured.

 For secure data share from Snowflake, complete the prerequisites and configure the Secure data share option.